NHSDigital/nhs-notify-web-cms/docs/pages/features/letters.md

 ## Envelopes

 NHS Notify uses C5 size envelopes with an address window.
 This means the A4 letter is folded in half with the recipient's address displayed in the address window.

-{% include components/image.html
-    src="nhs-notify-envelope-example.svg"
-    alt="An image showing a C5 brown paper envelope with an address window." caption="A C5 brown paper envelope used by NHS Notify."
-%}